 - Colonel (Retired) Alasdair Hutton began narrating The Edinburgh Military Tattoo.
 This was the first time the Tattoo Producer hadn’t done the commentary.

-- ‘Highland Cathedral’ one of the world’s most famous pipe pieces was introduced.
+- ‘Highland Cathedral’ one of the world’s most famous pipe pieces was performed for the first time at the Tattoo.

-- In 1992, the Tattoo Dance Company was formed.
+- In 1992, the Tattoo Dance Company (then Edinburgh Military Tattoo Dance Group) was formed.

 - In 1993, the Tattoo productions evolved to become more theatrical with clear historical themes.